0x3f8/SANS2016/Scripts/README.md

-These are scripts I used to solve some of the challenges
+These are scripts I used to solve some of the challenges, I may rewrite the expect scripts as pyexpect.
+Much cleaner output!

 **getAllTextFromDungeonOnline.exp**